 Because of the kind of projects and budgets that clients have, there are some niches like wedding and commercial photography that usually offer higher earning potential.
 On the other hand, one may need to have a better quantity for his/her portraits or nature pictures in order to earn an equivalent amount.
 Also, it is important to mention that certain fields like product photography can create long-lasting connections with companies which require perpetual content hence offering a more predictable income stream.

-Also Read This: A Guide to Becoming a Freelance Writer for Magazines
+Also Read This: How to Build a Career as a Freelance Sports Writer

 Building a Strong Portfolio to Attract High-Paying Clients